 /*+ USE_PLAN_CACHE ( NONE | DEFAULT ) */

-NONE: specifies that the query does not use the plan cache.DEFAULT: specifies that the plan cache usage strategy for the current query is controlled by the system variableob_enable_plan_cache.
+NONE: specifies that the query does not use the plan cache.DEFAULT: specifies that the current query uses the system variableob_enable_plan_cacheto control the plan cache strategy.

 SELECT /*+ USE_PLAN_CACHE(NONE) */ *